Prash3r/TrackmaniaTwitchBot/README.md

  1. dont commit sensitive data
  2. dont commit your local SQLite database
  3. preferrably rebase before pull request
+ 4. Do NOT use unsanitized ctx.content to build your sql requests - instead use the presanitized args

 ### Roadmap